kfullzz/GEOL590_2017/tasks/03_operations_data_structures.md

     * 2.2.2.3
     * 2.3.1, plus, *why* does `dim()` return what it does?
     * 2.4.5.1:5 (that is, section 2.4.5, questions 1 through 5)

+## New simple operation task added Monday
+* **Read in your own data and figure out what type it is**.
+    * Use `read.csv()` to read the file `2016_10_11_plate_reader.csv` in the github `data` directory, and store it in memory as an object.
+This is an output from an instrument that I have, that measures fluorescence in each well of a 96-well plate.
+(Hint: use the optional argument `skip = 33`.
+What effect does that have?)
+    * What kind of object did you create?
+What data type is each column of that object? (`str()`)
+    * Now install and load the **tidyverse** package.
+(Remember, this package is a little unusual - it is a wrapper for about a dozen interrelated packages.
+Here you're using the **readr** package)
+    * Read the same file using the `read_csv` function.
+How is the resulting object different?

+## Subsetting
+AR exercises:
+* 3.1.7 (Data Types exercises): 1 and 4: